 Regular Skincare

-- Application of creams several times a day provides necessary moisturising factors and supports the skin in restoring its protective moisture film.
+It is highly advised that patients with a dry skin condition regularly moisturise their skin with non-scented hypoallergenic creams.
+Applying creams several times a day provides necessary moisturising factors and supports the skin in restoring its protective moisture film.

 Compression Stockings For Moisturising Dry Skin